Biography of William Cecil

 13th September 1520, Bourne, Lincolnshire, England.

-William Cecil (Lord Burghley) was the son of a father (Richard Cecil or Cyssel) and grandfather who had acquired wealth and office and the status of gentry by service to the Tudor Monarchs and marriage to local heiresses.
+William Cecil was the son of a father (Richard Cecil or Cyssel) and grandfather who had acquired wealth and office and the status of gentry by service to the Tudor Monarchs and marriage to local heiresses.
 Mother was Jane Heckington.

 St. John’s College, Cambridge.

-Chronology/Biography of William Cecil, Lord Burghley:
+Timeline of William Cecil, Lord Burghley:

-1540: His father tried to prevent what he regarded as an improvident marriage to Mary Cheke and Cecil was removed from the University and admitted to Grays Inn in London to study law.
+1540: His father tries to prevent what he regarded as an improvident marriage to Mary Cheke and Cecil was removed from the University and admitted to Grays Inn in London to study law.
 However the marriage took place the next year, probably in secret, at Cambridge.

 1541: Birth of his son Thomas.